Daulat Beg Oldi: 1960–1962

 A border post was established at Daulat Beg Oldi (DBO) in 1960 under the supervision of the Intelligence Bureau (IB).
 By September 1961, the Chinese had established a post in the Chip Chap Valley about 4 miles east of the DBO post as well as roads leading to it.
 The Indian Army then set up posts at Burtsa, Qizil Langar, at a 'track junction' in the Depsang Plains and at Sultan Chushku.
 These were intended to block any further extension of Chinese roads.
 The Intelligence Bureau post at DBO was also reinforced with an Army unit.

 The DBO post was fired upon by Chinese forces during the Sino-Indian War on 21 July and 4 August 1962.

 1962–present

 In April 2013, a platoon-sized contingent of the People's Liberation Army established a campsite 30 km southeast of DBO, a location in the Indian military's "DBO sector."
 In reference to their own perception of the LAC's location, India initially claimed that the Chinese camp was 10 km on their side, later revising this to a 19 km claim, and claimed that Chinese military helicopters had violated Indian airspace during the incident.
 In early May, both sides withdrew their units further back.

+Telecommunications

+High-speed public 4G/5G mobile and internet connectivity was made available in early 2025.